-Entropy Gauntlet is an exhibition with an architectural premise—an invitation past the threshold of EKA Gallery and into a novel site.
-A transmutation of space, Entropy Gauntlet invites viewers to embark on a controlled choreography of passage.
-Inspired by wide-eyed summer night visits to amusement parks, laden with the nostalgia of childhood & playing with the expectations generated by the psychogeography of such spaces, the exhibition invites viewers to contemplate the tension between fantasies of the world we’ve inherited versus the reality of a warming planet.
+Entropy Gauntlet invites you to pass a threshold into a transmutation of space.
+Inspired by wide-eyed summer night visits to amusement parks and roadside motels, laden with the nostalgia of childhood & playing with the expectations generated by the psychogeography of such spaces, the exhibition leads viewers to contemplate the tension between fantasies of the world we’ve inherited versus the reality of a warming planet.

-Solastalgia, a concept which describes a form of emotional or existential distress caused by environmental change, presents itself materially in the exhibition through an amalgam of artist-made artifacts, set inside a narrative.
+Solastalgia, a concept which describes a form of emotional or existential distress caused by environmental change, presents itself materially through an amalgam of works and artifacts set inside a narrative.
 Within the Entropy Gauntlet is a contemporary apologue; using architecture as archetype, exploring the porousness of post-western notions of national identity and its haunted histories.
 Here, utopia and dystopia become uneven categories in the realm of the anthropocene.

-In the tradition of transformative environmental-architectural works such as Gregor Schneider’s “Totes Haus u r” and “Black Acid Co-op/Hello Meth Lab in the Sun”, the Entropy Gauntlet manifests as a linear series of archaeological sites undergoing perpetual excavation.
+In the tradition of transformative environmental-architectural works such as Gregor Schneider’s “Totes Haus u r” and Jonah Freeman’s “Hello Meth Lab in the Sun”, and hearkening to Robert Ashley’s operatic compositions of late capitalist melancholia, the Entropy Gauntlet manifests as a linear series of archaeological sites undergoing perpetual excavation.
 It is a narrative of motion and placelessness tropifying the notion that invisible, emotional environs can be injected into the visible sphere to create a sense of longing, dread, and even abject horror.

 A note from the artists...

-The fact that the USA exists partially as a fantasy informed by media is also intrinsic to our concept.
+The fact that the USA exists partially as a fantasy informed by media is intrinsic to our concept.
 Two out of four of us are American; despite this, the two of us have experienced our home country in ways that run contradictory to the America that exists in the imagination of the cultural status quo.
 The other two of us are Estonian and have spent a considerable amount of time formulating fantasies about America & weighing these fantasies against facts.
 To honestly engage with the USA is to deal with omnipresent shadows that resist truth & dominate the country’s emotional cartography, and with an endless deluge of popular fantasies that provide alternative images to the USA that exists.
-For this reason, we claim, as a group, to be able to approach our concept impartially & equilaterally, despite our varied countries of origin.